 - Safe drinking water from a borehole.

-- Large kitchen area, storeroom, and office with solar power.
+- Large kitchen area, storeroom, and office with mains and solar power.

 - Beautiful deck overlooking the lake, together with a covered meeting area.